JohnyzHub/quarkus-kafka-multi-topic/README.md

 This project uses Quarkus, the Supersonic Subatomic Java Framework.
 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

-# web-message-system Project
-This is a simple quarkus application making use of kafka.

 ## Running the application in dev mode

 Start the kafka instance